-Thai law allows foreign persons to own condominium units, subject to restrictions as detailed in the Condominium Act of 1979.
+Thai law allows foreign nationals to own condominium units, subject to restrictions as detailed in the Condominium Act of 1979.
 Furthermore, certain regulations also apply in the case a Thai national married to a foreign spouse applies to register ownership of a condominium unit.
 The purpose of these regulations is to ensure that the restrictions of the Condominium Act concerning foreign ownership of condominium units may be avoided by marriage to a Thai national.
-Generally, a Thai national married to a foreign spouse is allowed to register ownership of a condominium unit either in her own name or as jointly-owned property.
+Generally, a Thai national married to a foreign spouse is allowed to register ownership of a condominium unit either in her own name or as a jointly-owned property.

 The regulations apply to (1) a Thai national married to a foreign spouse or a Thai national cohabitating with a foreign spouse as husband-and-wife and (2) where the funds used to purchase the property are marital property or property that was acquired through joint-efforts of the couple.

-Regardless of whether the condominium is to be registered in the name of the Thai spouse alone or as jointly-owned property of the husband-and-wife, the qualifications of the foreign spouse must be considered above all else.
-Specifically, this requirement means that the foreign spouse must be a foreigner who is allowed to own a condominium unit according to Section 19 of the Condominium Act.
+Regardless of whether the condominium is to be registered in the name of the Thai spouse alone or as a jointly-owned property of the husband-and-wife, the qualifications of the foreign spouse must be considered above all else.
+Specifically, this requirement means that the spouse must be a foreigner who is allowed to own a condominium unit according to Section 19 of the Condominium Act.

 Therefore, permission to register ownership of the condominium unit by the Thai spouse shall be based on whether the foreign spouse is allowed to own the condominium unit.
 Ownership of the condominium will be considered fully foreign-owned (for the purposes of the Condominium Act) since ownership of the joint-property cannot be divided.
 Therefore, in light of this consideration, registration of ownership by the Thai spouse cannot allow the ratio of ownership in the condominium project to exceed 49% foreign ownership.